SueQiao/SueQiao/README.md

 - 👋 Hi, I’m @SueQiao
 - 👀 I’m interested in internaitonal trade with cashmere products
-- 🌱 I’m currently working at an Inner Mongolia cashmere manufacturer, who has over 20 years experience in this field.
+- 🌱 I’m currently working at an Inner Mongolia cashmere manufacturer called Fang Yuan cashmere manufactuerer, who has over 20 years experience in this field.
 - 💞️ I’m looking to collaborate with the brands who need a supplier in China
 - 📫 How to reach me ... please reach me at qiaosy0102@gmail.com